dtchanpura/dtchanpura.github.io/_posts/2014-05-23-twitter-plus-python-equals-twython.md

 This code has just one change it will be making a group of four and then removing one from start and append new line at the end.
 In this way we call this group of four lines a screen and this screen stays for 4 secs as mentioned in the last line of the code.

-##Twitter:
+## Twitter:

 The half part was done for displaying but what to display?
 Twitter is useful and also well known for the short messages that are broadcast so we here will be using that API given by Twitter and ported to Python by the name Twython.

 To use it we just need a Twitter account and some application which you can easily get from [http://apps.twitter.com](https://apps.twitter.com/app/new).

-###Installing Twython on Raspi:
+### Installing Twython on Raspi:

-For installing we need to install the <code>python-setuptools</code> like <code>pip</code> to do so we just type in the following commands.
-So by using <code>pip</code> we install the whole API of Twitter which has been already ported to Python.
+For installing we need to install the `python-setuptools` like `pip` to do so we just type in the following commands.
+So by using `pip` we install the whole API of Twitter which has been already ported to Python.

 ```sh
 sudo apt-get update